martadmaia/FillingGameOOP/README.md

 ## Project Overview

 This project is a terminal-based game inspired by the "Water Sort" genre.
-The game was designed with OOP principles in Java.
 The main concepts covered in this project include classes, abstraction, visibility, inheritance, and encapsulation.

 ## Features